sppendli/hello-world/README.md

 Hello Everyone!

 Sai here.
-I am curious guy who likes to learn new things.
+I am a curious guy who likes to learn new things.